 Karen Driskill, MS, RN

-I have practiced nursing for the past 22 years specializing in the care of the adult oncology population, with a focus on palliative care and end of life care for liver, pancreatic, gallbladder, and bile duct cancers.
-In addition to oncology care, I have a special interest in rural health, community building and advocacy work, and am passionate about service to others.
+Karen has practiced nursing for the past 23 years specializing in the care of the adult oncology population with a focus on palliative care and end of life care for liver, pancreatic, gallbladder, and bile duct cancers.
+In addition to oncology care, Karen holds an adjunct faculty position in the School of Nursing at SUNY Delhi and has a special interest in rural health, health policy, community building and advocacy work, and is passionate about service to others.